hilogames/HLSpriteKit/README.md

 ### HLAction

-`HLAction` provides encodable alternatives to block-running `SKAction` actions.
+`HLAction` provides `SKAction` alternatives for various purposes.

+For instance, `[HLAction performSelector:onWeakTarget:]` retains its target weakly, which can avoid retain cycles caused by `[SKAction performSelector:onTarget:]`.

-The problem: When the `SKScene` node hierarchy is encoded, as is common during application state preservation or a “game save”, nodes running `SKAction` actions with code blocks must be handled specially, since the code blocks cannot be encoded.
-In particular, attempting to encode either `runBlock:` or `customActionWithDuration:actionBlock:` leads to a runtime warning message:
+`HLAction` also provides encodable alternatives to block-running `SKAction` actions.
+The problem is this: When the `SKScene` node hierarchy is encoded, as is common during application state preservation or a “game save”, nodes running `SKAction` actions with code blocks must be handled specially, since the code blocks cannot be encoded.
+In particular, attempting to encode either `runBlock:` or `customActionWithDuration:actionBlock:` leads to a runtime warning
+message:

   > SKAction: Run block actions can not be properly encoded, Objective-C
   > blocks do not support NSCoding.

-The `HLAction` file provides a few encodable alternatives.
-The basic idea is to use selector callbacks (with extra features) rather than code blocks.
+The solution provided by `HLAction` actions is to use selector callbacks (with extra features) rather than code blocks.

 ## Gesture Recognition FAQ and Examples